Medical and Surgical Diseases of the Eye

 You may feel some mild irritation or aching.
 Usually plain Tylenol will relieve the aching which may occur.
 If you should experience a great deal of pain, please call our office.
 When you sleep at night, if you have a shield, it will be required that you place it over the eye with tape at bedtime.
 Eye drops will be prescribed and you will be directed on how to place them in the eye.
 You may be moderately active with the only restrictions being not to rub the eye, and not being involved in heavy or strenuous activity.

-During the healing period, the eye will be red and the vision somewhat blurred.
+During the initial healing period, the eye may be red and the vision may be cloudy and blurred.
 There may be slight discharge from the eye, especially in the morning, and you may notice that colors will be brighter in the eye now that the cloudy cataract has been removed.
 It will take approximately six weeks for the eye to completely heal, and then you will receive a prescription for glasses to give the optimum vision.
 You may read, write, and watch TV as much as you like.
 You may also return to work as soon as you wish as long as it does not involve heavy, strenuous activity.

 We realize that we cannot answer all of the questions and concerns that you may have but we have tried to anticipate many of the questions which have concerned our patients in the past.